xinhe2/journal-club/content/post/uchg-compbio-jc.md

 git push
 ```

-Now visit https://xinhe-lab.github.io/journal-club to see your post publised with comments linked to github issues of this repository :)
+Now visit https://xinhe-lab.github.io/journal-club to see your post published with comments linked to github issues of this repository!